 Although an employer is strictly liable for harassment by a supervisor or manager, it can also be held liable for harassment by a coworker if it knows about the harassment and doesn't take steps to protect the victim.Damages for a Hostile Work Environment

 If you successfully establish a hostile work environment claim, you may be able to recover damages.
 These are capped if your claim arises out of federal laws enforced by the Equal Employment Opportunity Commission (EEOC).
-If you bring your claim based on the New Jersey Law Against Discrimination, the remedies may include back pay, compensatory damages, emotional distress damages, injunctive relief to make the work environment better, punitive damages and interest on lost wages.Consult New Jersey Employment Discrimination Attorneys to Protect Your Rights
+If you bring your claim based on the New Jersey Law Against Discrimination, the remedies may include back pay, compensatory damages, emotional distress damages, injunctive relief to make the work environment better, punitive damages and interest on lost wages.Consult a Hostile Work Environment Lawyer in New Jersey to Protect Your Rights

 PHILLIPS & ASSOCIATES